 Liv.e Online is a user experience prototype designed to help users explore the positives and negatives of interacting with other people digitally.
 Created for my user experience class, the project goes through concept to user research to wireframing to a final prototype.
 The player explores the character Liv's computer interface as she recovers from a bad day and tries to process it with the help of her new friends.Read More

 Who doesn't love pinball?
 As a part of my final project for my Object fabrication class, the challenge was to create something that both displays proficiency with Arduino and showcases a variety of fabrication methods.
-My and my partner Gregorio created this pinball machine from scratch.
+My partner Gregorio and I created this pinball machine from scratch.
 I contributed the majority of the fabrication and game design, while Gregorio led the Arduino development and testing.Read More

 Bachelors of Creative Technology and Design